In this article

 • Annual fees: The best travel rewards cards often carry high annual fees

-Calculating the value of miles vs. cashback
+Calculating the value of cashback vs. points and miles

-For instance, consider a 2% cashback card vs. a travel credit card that earns 2x miles on purchases.
+For instance, consider a 2% cashback card versus a travel credit card that earns 2x miles on purchases.
 For the cashback card, a $100 purchase would earn $2 back.
 The 2x miles card doesn’t always earn that same $2 back because the value of miles can vary depending on how you redeem them and the card you earn them on.

 To compare the value accurately, you'll need to assess how much each mile is worth when redeeming rewards for flights, hotel stays, or other categories.
 Typically, miles are valued between 1 and 2 cents each, but this can vary widely based on the redemption option.